hwalsuklee/tensorflow-mnist-AAE/README.md

 Only results on 'Incorporatiing Label Information in the Adversarial Regularization' are given here.

-## Results
+## Target Distributions

-Leveraging label information to better regularize the hidden code in Figure 4 in the paper.
+Three types of prior distrubtion are considered.

-### Target Distributions
+* a mixture of 10 2-D Gaussians
-Three types of prior distrubtion are considered : a mixture of 10 2-D Gaussians, a swiss roll distribution, and a normal distribution.
+* a swiss roll distribution
-Results on a normal distrubtion is not suggested in the paper.
+* a normal distribution : not suggested in the paper.

 The following graphs can be obtained with command:
 ```